 - Enable account access notifications.

-- Use unique passwords for all social media accounts.
+- Use unique passwords or passphrases for all social media accounts.

 - Review your privacy settings.
 Set them as high as possible for your campaign work.